eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-07_adding-frankfurt-api-server-anothervps-com.md

 - - -

-This page is synchronized from the post: [Adding Frankfurt API Server - AnotherVPS.com](https://steemit.com/@justyy/adding-frankfurt-api-server-anothervps-com)
+This page is synchronized from the post: ['Adding Frankfurt API Server - AnotherVPS.com'](https://steemit.com/@justyy/adding-frankfurt-api-server-anothervps-com)